Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/index.md

 Identify is for setting the user properties of a particular user without sending any event.
 The SDK supports the operations `set`, `setOnce`, `unset`, `add`, `append`, `prepend`, `preInsert`, `postInsert`, and `remove` on individual user properties.
 The operations are declared via a provided Identify interface.
 Chain together multiple operations together in a single Identify object.
 The Identify object is then passed to the Amplitude client to send to the server.

 !!!note
-    If the Identify call is sent after the event, the results of operations will be visible immediately in the dashboard user’s profile area, but it won't appear in chart result until another event is sent after the Identify call.
+    If the Identify call is sent after the event, the results of operations are visible immediately in the dashboard user’s profile area, but it don't appear in chart result until another event is sent after the Identify call.
 The identify call only affects events going forward.
 More details [here](https://amplitude.zendesk.com/hc/en-us/articles/115002380567-User-Properties-Event-Properties#applying-user-properties-to-events).

 #### Set a user property

 The Identify object provides controls over setting user properties.
-An Identify object must first be instantiated, then Identify methods can be called on it, and finally the client will make a call with the Identify object.
+An Identify object must first be instantiated, then Identify methods can be called on it, and finally the client makes a call with the Identify object.

 ```ts
 import { identify, Identify } from '@amplitude/analytics-node';